Music for Reliquary House / In 1980 I Was a Blue Square

-Music For Reliquary House / In 1980 I Was A Blue Square is a split album by American electronic musician Daniel Lopatin, known by his stage name Oneohtrix Point Never, and Rene Hell, the project of American electronic music artist Jeff Witscher.
+Music For Reliquary House / In 1980 I Was A Blue Square is a split album by American electronic musician Daniel Lopatin, known by his stage name Oneohtrix Point Never, and Rene Hell, the moniker used by American electronic music artist Jeff Witscher.
 It showcases Lopatin's and Witscher's shift from the style of their early synthesizer-heavy recordings to electroacoustic music.
 The split album was released by NNA Tapes on September 17, 2012 to favorable opinions from professional reviewers.

 The first half of the LP is the Oneohtrix Point Never side Music for Reliquary House, a composition and set of remixes of audio Lopatin produced for Nate Boyce's audiovisual project Reliquary House.
 The primary sounds of the composition are bits of computer-produced human speech reconstructed into new sounds.
 The second half, In 1980 I Was A Blue Square by Rene Hell, is a suite of minimalist contemporary classical music that also includes electronic sounds.